 Perform this step with care to avoid harming the baby succulent.
 Cautiously remove the original leaf after it dries up and the baby succulent is at least half an inch tall.
 Later if you wish to, you can scoop the baby succulent and re-pot it in a different container.
 However, ensure you do not disturb the roots!

-- Propagating Succulents Offsets- Branch or Offshoot Cutting
+Propagate Succulents from Offsets- Branch or Offshoot Cutting

 This propagating process involves cutting and planting the branches or offshoots.
 Removal of the complete branch of any succulent tree takes place, to form a new plant out of that branch.
 But, to assess growth factor positively, one should know in terms of days, it takes how long for succulent cuttings to root?

 However, this process can be a little risky and requires proper knowledge before performing it.
 If not done precisely, it may cause severe damage to the plant or result in succulent cuttings not rooting.

 Use a pair of scissors or a knife to chop the offshoot or branch from the original plant.
 Ensure that the scissors are extremely sharp so that the process is smooth.

 Now place the branch or offshoot superficially into the topsoil.
 If you are propagating an arm, pluck a few leaves near to the cut and push the branch properly into the soil.
 It will give better support to the plant before root formation.
 In case of an offshoot, remove the outer leaves of your succulent.
 Later place its base in the soil for propagating succulents offsets.

 Do not let the soil turn very dry and water whenever you notice dryness in the topsoil.
 The process of forming roots might require some time so, be patient enough and do not take extra care if you do not see succulent cuttings not rooting soon.